Welcome to the Greystones Archaeological & Historical Society website.

 The Society normally organises a talk or lecture in Greystones every month from October to March, an extended visit (3 days or so) to an area in Ireland of historical interest in April, and one day trips (usually on a Sunday) in the months of May, June, July and September.
 Click on future activities to find out what the Society is planning to do and on events to find out details of external happenings that we support.

 The Society publishes, in paper form, an occasional Journal that collects together historical and archaeological articles of local and of wider interest, often based on talks presented to meetings of the Society.
-To date we have completed eight such Journals and six of these are now accessible online.
+To date we have completed nine such Journals and seven of these are now accessible online.
 To view them, click on journals.
-Our latest Journal, Volume 8, is available in paper form.
+Our latest Journal, Volume 9, is available in paper form.
 For more details and information on how to obtain a copy, and for details of other books of interest, click on publications.
 Useful links to other websites with historical and archaeological information are accessible via sources.
 And photographs of the Society's activities and other material published by members or of general interest to the Society can be accessed at miscellaneous.

 More details on the scope of the Society and the way it operates can be found in our Constitution.